These requirements are provided as general information only. Specific requirements are provided to matriculants after acceptance into the program.

-All entering students will need current First Aid and Adult CPR certification.
+All entering students will need current First Aid and Adult CPR certification at the healthcare provider and/or professional resucer level.
 Students can complete their training through a variety of organizations but the program recommends the Individual training through the American Red Cross

 Per OHSU policy, a criminal background check is required for all entering students.

 STUDENT DRUG AND ALCOHOL TESTING